RapTho/elasticsearch-tutorials/lab-3.md

 GET /books4/_doc/5
 ```

 Now the partial update worked as expected.
-Lets try a scripted update.
+Let's try a scripted update.
 Instead of pushing field data to Elasticsearch, we provide a script which updates the value.
-The following call increases the popularity by 1
+The following call increases the popularity by 1.

 ```
 POST /books4/_update/5